TLabAltoh/TLabWebViewVR-XRInteractionToolkit-2022/README.md

 <application android:supportsRtl="true"/>
 <application android:hardwareAccelerated="true"/>
 <application android:usesCleartextTraffic="true"/>

 <uses-permission android:name="android.permission.INTERNET" />
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>
 <uses-permission android:name="android.permission.CAMERA" />
 <uses-permission android:name="android.permission.MICROPHONE" />
 <uses-permission android:name="android.permission.MODIFY_AUDIO_SETTINGS" />
 <uses-permission android:name="android.permission.RECORD_AUDIO" />

 <uses-feature android:name="android.hardware.camera" />
 <uses-feature android:name="android.hardware.microphone" />
 <!-- For Unity-WebView -->
 ```

 However, this is not recommended for Unity 2022.1.* and later.
         Adding this caused a problem with the manifest file not being properly configured at build time.
         It is recommended not to add these items to Android Custom Manifest after Unity 2022.1.*.
 (Creating Custom Manifest itself is not a problem)

-### Android Custom Manifest Issue 2
+### Issue 2 (Android Custom Manifest)

 When specifying OpenXR as the XR plugin provider, a part of the manifest is forcibly deleted and an error occurs in WebView.
 Therefore, it is recommended to specify Oculus as the plugin provider.